Data Visualisation in R Using ggplot2

 The only differences are:

-• A new data source, data_gdp, is used.
+- A new data source,

-• Instead of geom_line() we use geom_bar() to indicate that the output should be a bar chart.
-Note that in this case the argument stat = "identity" must be used.
+must be used.
 Otherwise this will result in an error message.
-Furthermore, if you were exclusively interested in the distribution of the countries’ shares in aggregate GDP and not in the overall size of GDP, you could add the argument position = "fill" to the geom_bar function and see what happens.
+Furthermore, if you were exclusively interested in the distribution of the countries’ shares in aggregate GDP and not in the overall size of GDP, you could add the argumentposition = "fill"

-• The colour argument from above was replaced by fill = Country in the aes function.
-If this had not been done, the resulting graph would consist of grey bars with coloured frames.
+function.
+If this had not been done, the resulting graph would consist of grey bars with coloured frames. - Instead of filling the bars with standard colours we use a different palette by adding the block

-Note that if we had not specified the fill argument in the aes function, ggplot would just have summed up the values over all countries per year.
+function, ggplot would just have summed up the values over all countries per year.

 Scatterplots